dettonville/dettonville.org/content/news/2015-03-05-arrays-configuration-inheritance-mapstruct-1_0_0_Beta4.md

 This would ensure that `setLastName()` is invoked after `setGivenName()` and `setMiddleName()`, but no guarantee is given for the order of these two.

-### MapStruct Eclipse plug-in
+### Dettonville Eclipse plug-in

-Being a JSR 269 annotation processor, MapStruct is meant to run equally well within command line builds (plain javac, Mavent etc.) as well as IDEs.
+Being a JSR 269 annotation processor, Dettonville is meant to run equally well within command line builds (plain javac, Mavent etc.) as well as IDEs.
 Indeed the annotation processor works nicely for instance in Eclipse, generating mappers upon save, showing error markers next to the affected elements etc.

 Still there are some advanced features which cannot be provided by an annotation processor, e.g. auto-completion for annotation attributes, refactoring support, navigation to referenced elements and more.
-This is where the [MapStruct Eclipse plug-in](https://github.com/dettonville/dettonville-eclipse/) comes in.
+This is where the [Dettonville Eclipse plug-in](https://github.com/dettonville/dettonville-eclipse/) comes in.

-Developed by my good friend [Lars Wetzer](https://github.com/larswetzer), it aims at providing an even better experience when using MapStruct within Eclipse.
+Developed by my good friend [Lars Wetzer](https://github.com/larswetzer), it aims at providing an even better experience when using Dettonville within Eclipse.
 The plug-in is still at a very early stage, currently it provides auto-completion for `@Mapping#source()` and `target()`.
 The following shows a screenshot:

 <div style="text-align:center">
     <img src="/images/dettonville-eclipse-plugin.png" style="padding-bottom: 3px;"/>